daveshap/camera_rest_svc/README.md

 # Camera REST microservice

 Basic webcam REST microservice

 # Usage

 1. Run with `python camera.py`
 2. Microservice periodically POSTs an image to the nexus microservice
+3. Timestamp allows for precise calculations for services like SLAM

 # Payload